Symmetries and Critical Dimensions of Tensionless Branes: The bc ghost system

 For convenience, we rescale the component $b_0$ to be $\left(\frac{1}{2}+\frac{\Delta}{d}\right)^{-1}b_0$.
 Then the action of $bc$ ghost fields becomes

 Solving the equations of motion, we have the mode expansions

 Performing canonical quantization gives us

-It is not trivial to derive how the $bc$ ghosts transform under the global symmetry generated by $\xi^\alpha$.
-Thus, we take the approach by first determining the BRST charge of the whole system.
+In the rest of this section, we are going to discuss the contribution to $g^{(p)}_\lambda$ generators from the ghost system by using the BRST method.
+We first determine the BRST charge of the whole system.
 The ghost field $c^\alpha$ is in the place of the diffeomorphism under the BRST transformation,